CtrlAlt-debug/CtrlAlt-debug.github.io/posts/debugging-javascript-like-pro.md

     content: "Great post!
 One thing I'd add is using the Network tab in DevTools to debug API calls.
 It's been invaluable for catching CORS issues and malformed requests."
 ---

-# Debugging JavaScript Like a Pro
+# Debugging JavaScript Like an absolute Pro

 Debugging is an essential skill for any JavaScript developer.
 In this comprehensive guide, we'll explore advanced debugging techniques that will transform you from a console.log warrior into a debugging ninja.